Loading...

 Painting contractor licenses in Florida must be renewed biennial.
 Ensure all insurance and bonding requirements remain current between renewal periods.
 EPA RRP certification must be renewed every 5 years.

 Florida does not have a specific painting contractor license.
 Painting work is included under the Certified or Registered General Contractor, Building Contractor, or Residential Contractor licenses.
+License is required for projects over $500.
 The DBPR administers the licensing exam.

 Florida requires Certified or Registered Contractor (painting included) for painting contractors.